thatonerandomguy49/Swift-Learning-Log/README.md

 - Security Engineering
 - App Store/iOS Frameworks

-This repository is my ,learning log, roadmap, progress log, and proof of disciplined self-learning
+This repository is my learning log, roadmap, progress log, and proof of disciplined self-learning

 ---